Whataya Want from Me: Music video

-The music video for "Whataya Want from Me" was directed by Diane Martel and shot on December 20, 2009.
+The music video for "Whataya Want from Me" was directed by Diane Martel and was shot on December 20, 2009, in Los Angeles.
 It premiered on January 15, 2010, on VH1.
-The video features Lambert becoming frustrated with his partner, which the audience cannot see (Some of the times, the camera/screen is being the eyes of his partner).
-There are also performance clips throughout the video of Lambert performing with his band.
-One scene features Lambert making his way through a crowd of paparazzi and fans into a car.
-At the beginning of the song, Lambert switches the TV off, and then begins singing "slow it down, whataya want from me," leading one interpretation to be that what he was watching was actually the AMAs.
+The video depicts Lambert in a tense, unseen relationship, with the camera at times adopting the perspective of his partner.
+Interspersed throughout are performance scenes of Lambert singing with his band.
+One sequence shows him navigating through a crowd of paparazzi and fans before entering a car.
+The visuals open with Lambert turning off a television before beginning the song, a moment that has been interpreted as a nod to the controversy that surrounded his performance at the 2009 American Music Awards.

-Lambert himself explains in several interviews that this song is something that everyone can relate to: going through the stresses of a changing personal environment and its effects on a relationship.
-It is also a reflection of both his own personal life as a rock star as well as his relationship with his audience and fans.
-He can be seen having an argument throughout the video with the camera, presumably representing his significant other.
-In one scene, he walks away saying he has had it and his significant other packs their bags and leaves a frustrated Lambert alone and miserable.
-At the end of the video, he is shown very happily greeting the camera after waking up, hinting at a reconciliation.
-He also goes to explain in an interview with Pop Couture that the feel was intended to be more "accessible," unlike his "For Your Entertainment" video.
-This resulted in softer textures and less architectural styling, with the use of cotton and sweaters and the like.
+Critics also noted that the video reflects both Lambert's personal life as a rock star and his relationship with his audience and fans.
+Throughout the video, he appears to argue with the camera, which is interpreted as representing his unseen partner.
+In one scene, Lambert walks away in frustration, after which his partner packs their bags and leaves, leaving him alone and distressed.
+By the end of the video, however, Lambert is shown waking up and warmly greeting the camera, suggesting a reconciliation.
+In an interview with Pop Couture, Lambert explained that the video was intended to feel more accessible than "For Your Entertainment," resulting in softer textures and less architectural styling, including the use of casual clothing such as cotton fabrics and sweaters.